huntdatacenter/docs/docs/coordination/agreements/get-going.md

 #### 4. Send us your data space order

 - Download the "[Data space order](/agreements/downloads/#data-space-order)" on your local machine (right click on the link and select "Save Link As...")
-- Open the PDF on your local machine and either (i) print and complete the fields by hand or (i) open in an PDF-editor and complete the fields digitally.
+- Open the PDF on your local machine and (i) open in an PDF-editor and complete the fields digitally, or (ii) print on paper and complete the fields by hand.
-- Add your own signature and forward the document to your services center contact for co-signature.
-The services center contact is the services center leader or administrative coordinator defined in the services agreement.
-[Contact us](/contact) if you need help to identify the role in your organization.
+- Add your own signature and forward the document to your services center leader for co-signature.
+[Contact us](/contact) if you need help to identify the service center leader for your organization.
-- Attach the signed PDF-file in an email and [forward to us](/contact).
+- Attach the signed PDF-file to an email and [forward to us](/contact).

 Your data space order is now signed, sealed and delivered.
 You are now ready to add the very first lab in your data space.